S-DRE/Bank-Kata_C-Sharp/README.md

 # Bank-Kata_C-Sharp
-Pair programming session of the Bank Kata in C#
+Pair programming session of the Test Driven Development (TDD) Bank Kata in C#, with an Outside-In approach.

 Using:
 * [xUnit](https://xunit.net/) as the testing framework